Sevens Steps to Take When You Hit a Deer or Other Large Animal

-The later spring and early summer period are when this year’s batch of young, inexperienced deer leave their mothers’ breeding herds and move off on their own.
-Unfortunately, few of them have much experience with roads or motor vehicles, and that means they are even more likely than usual to freeze or panic when faced with an oncoming car.
+The later spring and early summer period are usually when fawns are born.
+Unfortunately, few have much experience with roads or vehicles, and that means they are even more likely than usual to freeze or panic when faced with an oncoming car.

 - Do not approach the animal.
-Do not check if it is hurt, and do not attempt to aid it, or to move it off the road.
-Injured deer can be very dangerous, and many kind-hearted motorists have been injured or even killed when getting too close to a struck deer.
+Do not check if it is hurt, and do not attempt to aid it or to move it off the road.
+Injured deer can be very dangerous, and many kind-hearted motorists have been injured, or even killed, when getting too close to a struck deer.
 A single kick can kill.